 4] Plugins

-Like everything else, plugins will improve KeeWeb, but don’t expect a massive improvement over what the base product brings to the table.
-We say this because the majority of the plugins are merely language packs and themes.
+Like everything else, plugins will improve KeeWeb, but don’t expect a massive improvement over what the base product offers.
+We say this because most plugins are merely language packs and themes.
 The only useful plugin is the one that adds a KeeWeb extension to the web browser, and that’s it.

-Overall, we like KeeWeb because it’s easy to use and easy on the eyes, so if you’ve yet to give your loyalty to a password manager app, then how about giving this tool a test drive to see if it works for you?
+Overall, we like KeeWeb because it’s easy to use and easy on the eyes, so if you’ve yet to commit to a password manager app, how about giving this tool a test drive to see if it works for you?
 Download KeeWeb right now from the official website.